 I am particularly interested in the effects of urbanization, which is among the fastest growing and most radical habitat-alteration processes worldwide, producing extreme changes in microclimatic conditions, habitat structure, community composition and species interactions.
-My main aim is to study how urbanization influences large-scale patterns of urban terrestrial vertebrates, investigate to what extent these are consistent across taxa and environmental settings and different from non-urban patterns, and explore the mechanisms that drive them.
+My main aim is to study how urbanization influences large-scale patterns of urban biodiversity, investigate to what extent these are consistent across taxa and environmental settings and different from non-urban patterns, and explore the mechanisms that drive them.

 Some research topics I am currently pursuing are:

 Global patterns of urban biodiversity

 I am compiling a comprehensive global database of urban tetrapod biodiversity based on available large-scale online databases (the largest of which is GBIF), and the primary and gray literature.
 The questions I am generally trying to answer are whether at a biome, continental and global scales we find:

 - Urban community simplifications